-Alexandra Kaiss is a freshman at American University.
+Alexandra Kaiss is a junior and second year student at American University.
 A proud Baltimore native, Alex has grown to understand the importance of grassroots involvement, communication, and collaboration in efforts to create a better community.
 Through her travels to six continents, Alexandra has attempted to apply these lessons on the international scale in order to create lasting peace.

 Alexandra also has a strong history in the arts, focusing on intensive studies of creative writing.
 Alexandra was chosen to be a student in the selective Literary Arts program at George Washington Carver Center for Arts and Technology, where she graduated as a published author.
 Her senior year of high school was spent writing, editing, publicizing, and publishing Wayfaring, a memoir that is now available on Amazon.